cloudmesh/cloudmesh-manual/docs-source/source/installation/install.rst

 Anaconda and Conda
 ^^^^^^^^^^^^^^^^^^

 Cloudmesh can be installed in anaconda with pip.
-Please volow our pip instructions, but make sure you create your own virtualenv with conda and asure you use python 3.8.2 or newer.
+Please follow our pip instructions, but make sure you create your own virtualenv with conda and assure you use python 3.8.2 or newer.

 Installation of Cloudmesh (Source Install for Developers)
 ---------------------------------------------------------

-If you are a developer, you must use or simple source installation steps.
-For this reason we wrote the ``cloudmesh-installer`` script that conveniently downloads the needed repositories, installs them, and can also be used to updates them.
+If you are a developer, we have develloped a simple ``cloudmesh-installer`` It conveniently downloads the needed repositories, installs them, and can also be used to updates them.
 More documentation about the installer can be found at

 *  <https://github.com/cloudmesh/cloudmesh-installer>